-The Häagen-Dazs Honey Bee Haven is a half-acre bee garden and outdoor museum devoted to bee pollinators and the plants that support them.
-Located next to the Harry H. Laidlaw Jr. Honey Bee Research Facility on Bee Biology Road, UC Davis, it was planted in Fall 2009 through a generous gift from Häagen-Dazs®.
-The garden is open year-round, from dawn to dusk.
+The Häagen-Dazs Honey Bee Haven is a unique outdoor museum where visitors can observe and learn about bees and the plants that support them.
+Located next to the Harry H. Laidlaw, Jr. Honey Bee Research Facility on Bee Biology Road, UC Davis, it was planted in Fall 2009 thanks to a generous gift from Häagen-Dazs.
+The garden is open year-round during daylight hours.
 Admission is free.
 For more directions and details to ensure an enjoyable visit, please see “Planning Your Visit.”

 GARDEN NEWS AND EVENTS

-The garden is funded entirely through donations.
+The garden is funded by donations and grants.
 Please consider making a gift to help us in our important work of bee pollinator education and outreach.
 Thank you.
 Click here to donate to the garden.

 HISTORY OF THE HAVEN